kishorecu8997-stack/field-techy/docs/test/design/test-design-document-sprint-1.md

 The Purpose of this **Test Design Document (TDD)** is to define the **strategy**, **objectives**, **scope**, environment, resources, and deliverables for the testing activities covering the **Engineer Web UI Implementation Part features** developed during **Sprint 1**.
 This document provides test viewpoints from a user story perspective to ensure comprehensive coverage and traceability.

 ### 1.2 Background and Context of the Project
-The focuses on implementing the **authentication module** and establishing **input validation standards** for the Engineer web application.
+The document on implementing the **authentication module** and establishing **input validation standards** for the Engineer web application.
 This forms the foundation for user access and data integrity throughout the application.
 The testing effort is essential to validate the functional correctness and UI/UX quality of these critical initial modules.

 ### 1.3 Objectives of Testing
 The primary objectives of the testing phase are to: